amir20/dozzle/docs/guide/sql-engine.md

 WebAssembly has some limitations that you should be aware of when using the SQL Engine:

-- The SQL Engine only supports structured data such as JSON.
+- The SQL Engine only supports structured data such as JSON
 - The SQL Engine is limited to running queries in the browser.
-This means that you cannot run queries that require access to external resources or databases.
+This means that you cannot run queries that require access to external resources or databases
 - There is a maximum of 4GB of memory that can be used by the SQL Engine.
-If you run out of memory, you will need to refresh the page to clear the memory.
+If you run out of memory, you will need to refresh the page to clear the memory